Redevelopment and PURA

 If blight is found in my community, what happens next?

-PURA must determine how much area will be included in a redevelopment project area, but it is required by state law to draw the boundaries of the area as narrowly as possible to achieve the objectives of the redevelopment plan.
+PURA must determine how much area will be included in a redevelopment project.
+Furthermore, it is required by state law to draw the boundaries of the area as narrow as possible to achieve the objectives of the redevelopment plan.

 What is a redevelopment plan?

-PURA cannot acquire, transfer property, or undertake a redevelopment project until a plan has been adopted by City Council.
-The redevelopment plan provides a legal framework for planning and implementing revitalization activities in a project area.
-It also can establish the authority to use TIF to help finance a project.
+PURA cannot acquire, transfer property, or undertake a redevelopment project until a plan has been adopted by the City Council.
+Furthermore, the redevelopment plan provides a legal framework for planning and implementing revitalization activities in a project area.
+However, it can establish the authority to use TIF to help finance a project.

 If a redevelopment plan is adopted that includes my home or business, does that mean my home or business is “blighted?”

 Not necessarily.
-Blight is a legal term used solely for the purpose of determining whether your neighborhood can qualify for redevelopment, but does not speak to the condition of each individual property within a blighted area.
-PURA and the City Council must make a finding that an area as a whole suffers from adverse conditions, defined in the law as blight.
+Blight is a legal term used solely to determine whether or not your neighborhood can qualify for redevelopment.
+Furthermore, it does not speak to the condition of each property within a blighted area.
+PURA and the City Council must find that an area suffers from adverse conditions, defined in the law as blight.

 Some areas that qualify for redevelopment may have well-maintained homes or businesses interspersed among deteriorating structures and other conditions of blight.
-If a property is included in a redevelopment project area, it means TIF may be used in the area to stimulate redevelopment.
+Moreover, if a property is included in a redevelopment project area, it means TIF may be used to stimulate redevelopment.

 Do property taxes go up because of redevelopment in an area?